 The main stage of your application to HST is the interview.
-All specialties will be holding their interviews online via Microsoft Teams.
+All specialties will be holding their interviews online via Microsoft Teams or Qpercom Recruit, a bespoke system used in specialty recruitment.
 The structure and content of HST interviews will be consistent within each specialty; that is, the makeup of the interview will be exactly the same for all candidates.

 Whilst very similar, there is variation between specialties in the format and question areas; specialty-specific interview content is detailed on each specialty's page.